-The term "green walls" encompasses all forms of vegetated wall surfaces.
-However, there are three major system categories that fall under this term's rubric: green façades, living walls, and retaining living walls.
+The term green walls encompasses all forms of vegetated wall surfaces.
+However, there are three major system categories that fall under this term: green facades, living walls, and retaining living walls.

-Green façades are systems in which vines and climbing plants or cascading groundcovers grow into supporting structures that are purposely designed for their location.
-Plants growing on green façades are generally rooted in soil beds at the base of the structure, in elevated planters at intermediate levels, or on rooftops.
-Depending on climate, choice of species, depth of soil bed, orientation, nutrition and irrigation regime, green façades may take several seasons before achieving maturity.
-Green façades can be attached to existing walls or built as freestanding structures.
-They are used to shade glazed façades, to provide degrees of privacy and security, to screen or embellish parking structures, patios and walkways, and are built as arbors, trellis structures, baffles, or fences.
+Green facades are systems in which vines and climbing plants or cascading groundcovers grow into supporting structures that are purposely designed for their location.
+Plants growing on green facades are generally rooted in soil beds at the base of the structure, in elevated planters at intermediate levels, or on rooftops.
+Depending on climate, choice of species, depth of soil bed, orinetation, nutrition, and irrigation regime, green facades may take several seasons before achieving maturity.
+Green facades can be attached to existing walls or built as freestanding structures.
+They are used to shade glazed facades, walkways, and are built as arbors, trellis structures, baffles, or fences.

-Living Walls (A.K.A. biowalls, 'mur' vegetal, vertical gardens, or modular green walls)
+Living Walls (ex. biowalls, 'mur' vegetal, vertical gardens, or modular green walls)

 Living wall systems are composed of pre-vegetated panels, modules, planted blankets or bags that are affixed to a structural wall or free-standing frame.
-These modules can be made of plastic, expanded polystyrene, synthetic fabric, clay, and concrete and support a greater diversity and density of plant species (e.g. a lush mixture of groundcovers, ferns, low shrubs, perennial flowers, and edible plants) than green façades.
-To date many living wall installations can be found in both tropical and temperate locations.
-Living walls can perform well in full sun, shade and interior applications.
+These modules can be made of plastic, expanded polystyrene, synthetic fabric, clay, and concrete and support a greater diversity and density of plant species (e.g. a lush mixture of ground covers, ferns, low shrubs, perennial flowers, and edible plants) than green facades.
+To date, many living wall installations can be found in both tropical and temperate locations.
+Living walls can perform well in full sun, shade, and interior building applications.